amejiarosario/amejiarosario.github.io/source/_posts/2016-10-19-Overview-of-JavaScript-ES6-features-a-k-a-ECMAScript-6-and-ES2015.md

 });
 {% endcodeblock %}

-We have one function that receive a callback to execute when is `done`.
+We have one function that receives a callback to execute when is `done`.
 We have to execute it twice one after another.
-That's why we called the 2nd time `printAfterTimeout` in the callabck.
+That's why we called the 2nd time `printAfterTimeout` in the callback.

 This can get messy pretty quickly if you need a 3rd or 4th callback.
 Let's see how we can do it with promises: